 About the Crisis

-The Syrian crisis is the worst humanitarian emergency of our time.
-More than two-thirds of Syria’s pre-war population—17 million people—is in need of humanitarian assistance.
+The Syrian conflict is the largest and most complex humanitarian emergency of our time, driving record levels of displacement.
+One in five people displaced globally is Syrian.
+More than 80 percent 1 of Syria’s population—or 13.5 million people—are in need of humanitarian assistance.

 How You Can Help